Christopher Cloud

+Christopher Cloud is that I have never heard a group play rock as fast as they do at certain times on this album.
+A group with as much energy as they possess will have to cause some stir in the record world."

-Two singles were released from the album, "Thank God for Rock 'N Roll" / "Krush on Kris" (BCBO-0101) and "Zip A Dee Doo Dah" / "Interpretation Of War" (78-0118), both featuring non-LP B-sides.
+Two singles were released from the album, "Thank God for Rock 'N Roll" / "Krush on Kris" (BCBO-0101) and "Zip A Dee Doo Dah" / "Interpretation of War" (78-0118), both featuring non-LP B-sides.

 AIM released an album in 1974 called Aim For The Highest on Blue Thumb Records (BST64).